Skip to Main Content

 You’re entitled to a free copy of your credit report from each of the three credit-reporting bureaus — Equifax, Experian, and TransUnion — once per year.

-You can Credible's free credit monitoring tool to easily request these reports and review your credit history.
+You can use Credible's free credit monitoring tool to request these reports and review your credit history easily.
 If you find any errors in your credit reports, dispute them with the appropriate credit bureaus to potentially boost your score.

 However, your credit reports generally don’t include your credit score.
-You might be able to check your credit score for free through your bank, credit card issuer or a free online service.
+You can check your credit score for free through your bank, credit card issuer, or a free online service.
 You can also request your score directly from the credit bureaus.

 tip Icon